mahmudnahid/mahmudnahid/README.md

 <h1>Welcome to my Github </h1>

 I'm a machine learning engineer/ data scientist with an extensive background in software engineering, DevOps and project management.
 I graduated in [Applied A.I.
-Development Solutions](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-postgraduate-t431) from George Brown College.
+Solutions Development ](https://www.georgebrown.ca/programs/applied-ai-solutions-development-program-postgraduate-t431) from George Brown College.

 What am I up to now..?
 I am currently a Student Researcher at GBC Research Center, developing A.I. solutions for green energy in transportation.
 And also the ML engineering team lead at M.N.
 Squared.
 Apart from that I am a student in [Cloud Computing Technologies](https://www.georgebrown.ca/programs/cloud-computing-technologies-program-postgraduate-t465) postgraduate program at George Brown College.